tjguk/networkzero/docs/design-guidelines.rst

 * As much as possible, code should work in the interactive interpreter

-* Thread-safety is not a priority
+* Thread-safety is not a priority [although see this issue https://github.com/tjguk/networkzero/issues/9]

 * Code will work unchanged on one box and on several.